 Love a good before and after?
 Click through the arrows on the photos to see what the house looked like when we bought it.

 The house saw a major transformation simply when the overgrown trees and weeds were removed and when I removed the visual clutter of the telephone lines.
-It lived for the better part of a year completely barren before getting some low-water plantings a few months ago.
+It lived for the better part of a year completely barren before finally getting some low-water plantings.
 I spent a lot of energy trimming and pulling out the original plants, but secretly I'm waiting for the new ones to take over again.
 Catch up on all of the curb appeal projects - I’m going back in time to catch you up to current day!

 The kitchen was previously no place to host a dinner party, but it earned concrete counters, new paint, updated hardware, additional storage, and new floors.
 For each post about the kitchen upgrades, click here.

 The bathroom has had the biggest transformation to date.
 Unlike the other rooms, it was completely gutted down into the crawlspace and up into the attic.
 The 100-year-old plumbing was updated, the beehive was removed from the inside of the wall, and the mold was hauled away.
 Our only bathroom now has brand new finishes that should last another hundred years.
 Get the full story on all of the bathroom posts.

 The den serves as a guest room, but its primary purpose is the Netflix viewing room.
 The space spent a couple of years as a plain, unloved room (click the arrow to see it's previous iteration) but got a major makeover in the spring of 2017!
 Take a look at the progress of its transformation during the six-week series of the One Room Challenge.